gloveboxes/Ubuntu-for-Azure-Developers/README.md

 I've tended to stick with the LTS releases of Ubuntu Linux, better support, examples, documentation etc. With the release of [Ubuntu 18.04 LTS](https://www.ubuntu.com/desktop) I decided it was time to upgrade from Ubuntu 16.04 LTS system.

+## Installing Linux on a DELL XPS 15/Precision 5530

 See [Installing Ubuntu 18.04 on a DELL XPS 15 Model 9570 (2018)](docs/dellxps15.md).

+## Installing Apps for Azure Development

 The following documents the applications, command line tools and SDKs that I have installed for my Azure centric Ubuntu developer desktop.
 Enjoy:)